deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Hard to tell under all that fur."

 "I think the fur is what they look at."
 Xiù shrugged.
 "I don't really know.
-But even the mother-supreme was like '*if I was younger…*'"
+But even the mother-supreme was like *'if I was younger…*'"

 Allison laughed.
 "Okay, so they're not so cold after all."